Lawrence Ferlinghetti, literary citadel of San Francisco, dies at 101

 There, Mr. Ferlinghetti lived on the Left Bank, dwelled in cafes and wrote an unpublished novel and the dissertation for his doctorate in modern poetry.
 He also met his future wife, Selden Kirby-Smith, with whom he had two children before they divorced in 1976.

-Besides his son, of San Francisco, survivors include a daughter, Julie Sasser of Nashville; and three grandchildren.
+Besides his son, Lorenzo Ferlinghetti of San Francisco, survivors include a daughter, Julie Sasser of Nashville; and three grandchildren.

 Mr. Ferlinghetti moved to San Francisco just as a bohemian arts renaissance led by the poet Kenneth Rexroth was beginning to draw notice on the East Coast.

-“I used to make up all these literary reasons why I came out here,” he told his biographer, Barry Silesky.
+“I used to make up all these literary reasons why I came out here,” Mr. Ferlinghetti told his biographer, Barry Silesky.
 “But I realize it was really because it sounded like a European place to come.
 There was wine, and it just seemed more interesting in New York.”

 He fell in with Rexroth, a pacifist who called himself a “philosophical anarchist” and who held weekly underground salons that sparked Mr. Ferlinghetti’s political awakening.